huggingface/blog/scalable-data-inspection.md

 ## What’s next?

-With Spotlight you can create **interactive visualizations** and leverage data enrichments to **identify critical clusters** in your Huggingface datasets.
+With Spotlight you can create **interactive visualizations** and leverage data enrichments to **identify critical clusters** in your Hugging Face datasets.
 In this blog, we have seen both an audio ML and a computer vision example.

 You can use Spotlight directly to explore and curate your NLP, audio, CV or multimodal dataset: